Homeopathy: What You Need To Know

-- There is little evidence to support homeopathy as an effective treatment for any specific condition.
+- There’s little evidence to support homeopathy as an effective treatment for any specific health condition.

-- Although people sometimes assume that all homeopathic remedies are highly diluted and therefore unlikely to cause harm, some products labeled as homeopathic can contain substantial amounts of active ingredients and therefore could cause side effects and drug interactions.
+- Some products labeled as homeopathic may contain substantial amounts of active ingredients and could cause side effects and drug interactions.

-The alternative medical system of homeopathy was developed in Germany at the end of the 18th century.
-Supporters of homeopathy point to two unconventional theories: “like cures like”—the notion that a disease can be cured by a substance that produces similar symptoms in healthy people; and “law of minimum dose”—the notion that the lower the dose of the medication, the greater its effectiveness.
-Many homeopathic remedies are so diluted that no molecules of the original substance remain.
+- “Law of minimum dose”—the notion that the lower the dose of the medication, the greater its effectiveness.
+Many homeopathic products are so diluted that no molecules of the original substance remain.

-Homeopathic remedies are derived from substances that come from plants, minerals, or animals, such as red onion, arnica (mountain herb), crushed whole bees, white arsenic, poison ivy, belladonna (deadly nightshade), and stinging nettle.
-Homeopathic remedies are often formulated as sugar pellets to be placed under the tongue; they may also be in other forms, such as ointments, gels, drops, creams, and tablets.
-Treatments are “individualized” or tailored to each person—it is not uncommon for different people with the same condition to receive different treatments.
+Homeopathic products come from plants (such as red onion, arnica [mountain herb], poison ivy, belladonna [deadly nightshade], and stinging nettle), minerals (such as white arsenic), or animals (such as crushed whole bees).
+Homeopathic products are often made as sugar pellets to be placed under the tongue; they may also be in other forms, such as ointments, gels, drops, creams, and tablets.
+Treatments are “individualized” or tailored to each person—it’s common for different people with the same condition to receive different treatments.
+Homeopathy uses a different diagnostic system for assigning treatments to individuals and recognizes clinical patterns of signs and symptoms that are different from those of conventional medicine.

 Use in the United States

-According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.
+According to the 2012 National Health Interview Survey, which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.
 The 2012 survey also reported that although about 1.8 percent of children used homeopathy, only 0.2 percent of children went to a homeopathic practitioner.
-According to the 2007 NHIS, out-of-pocket costs for adults were $2.9 billion for homeopathic medicines and $170 million for visits to homeopathic practitioners.
+A 2016 analysis of data from this survey suggests that most adults who use homeopathic products self-prescribe them for colds and musculoskeletal pain.